-The council will work with developers and key partners to secure accessible and affordable community use to new and/or enhanced indoor and outdoor recreation and leisure facilities.
-This may include community use arrangements which will be secured and monitored through a Section 106 legal agreement.
+The council will work with developers and key partners to secure accessible and affordable community use to new and/or enhanced indoor and outdoor recreation

 Designated areas of open space

 Designated Open Spaces and Local Green Spaces are shown on the Policies Map and in Appendix 3.
 The NPPG sets out that Local Green Space should only apply to green areas of particular importance to the local community with the approach to managing development on such sites being consistent with that taken for land within the green belt.
 As such, development of a Local Green Space will not be supported unless very special circumstances have been demonstrated.